EASST Conference “Meetings” at Lancaster University

 Why: Brainstorm about the jobs of the future and our place as STS scholars in that future.
 Network with an international mix of colleagues.
 Share refreshments and get to know Lancaster.

 We hope to accommodate all completed applications; however, due to venue limitations we are limited to about 25 participants.
 Applicants are expected to attend the EASST conference in Lancaster and be or become EASST members.
-To apply, please provide us with a short letter of motivation (max.
-500 words) and a CV.

 Remember you can also apply for an EASST conference fee waiver!